 - All fittings and connections.

-Service ports are protected by sealing caps.
-Care must be taken to ensure that these caps are not unscrewed or lost.
+The service ports are protected by sealing caps.
+Care must be taken to ensure that these caps do not unscrew or get lost.
 Each port has its own cap.

 Checking the evaporator heat exchanger

-Leaks on the evaporator heat exchanger are hard to find.
-Check the evaporator heat exchanger by following the procedure below:
+Evaporator heat exchanger leaks are difficult to find.
+Check the evaporator heat exchanger by following this procedure:

 1. Turn on the electric fan at maximum speed for at least 15 minutes.